How To Light Your Room

-- Sconces are perfect in pairs or on their own as additional light sources.
-Many of our pendants have sleek silhouettes to save wall space.
+- Wall sconces are perfect in pairs or on their own as additional light sources.
+Many of our sconces have sleek silhouettes to save wall space.

 - Tandem wall and ceiling mounts make it easy to hang pendants without having to hardwire.
 Simply run your pendant into the Tandem mount and attach it to the wall.